udacity/nd0067-c4-deployment-process-project-starter/README.md

-# Hosting a Full stack E-Commerce Application
+# Hosting a Full-Stack Application